lunfardo314/lunfardo314.github.io/txdocs/tx.md

 ## Example of the transaction printout

-The following is an example of the transaction.
+The following is an example of the human-readable printout of the transaction context.
 It is a sequencer transaction, with two consumed outputs, chain predecessor and tag-along output, and one produced output, the successor of the chain.
+Each consumed and produced outputs is composed as a tuple of constraint formulas, here displayed in the decompiled form.

+The `GeneralScript` denotes arbitrary formula bytecode, placed in the UTXO.
+In this case, sequencer hardcoded `or` function (which always evaluates to `true`), to wrap arbitrary data, produced by the sequencer (sequencer name, chain height, etc.).
+The data can be parsed out from the transaction by using standard tools.

 The transaction consolidates tag-along fee and inflates its input tokens in its produced amount.